 The Mechanical Engineering Department offers an extensive range of graduate and undergraduate programs.
 Our Bachelor of Science in Engineering degree is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 The program is based on a design-build-test methodology, where students spend time in the laboratory and workshop actually building and testing their theoretical designs.
 Our graduates are renowned for their practical skills and their ability to adapt quickly to the needs of industry.

 All of our undergraduate engineering courses are offered during the day.
-The University also offers a technology degree at night, but that is not part of this department.
+The university also offers a technology degree at night, through the Division of Online and Continuing Education.

-For many years, the ME Department has been active in the field of service-learning and, as part of Prof. John Duffy's PERUML project, we have sent two interdisciplinary teams a year to the Peruvian Andes, bringing electricity and clean water to remote villages.
+For many years, the Mechanical Engineering Department has been active in the field of service learning and, as part of Prof. John Duffy's PERUML project, we have sent two interdisciplinary teams each year to the Peruvian Andes, bringing electricity and clean water to remote villages.
 Prof. Duffy is also principal investigator on the SLICE project.
 SLICE (Service-Learning Integrated throughout a College of Engineering) is a major curriculum development initiative, funded by the National Science Foundation, and seeks to incorporate service-learning throughout the college of engineering curriculum.

 Our faculty is also very active in graduate teaching and research, and the department currently expends over a million dollars a year in external research funding.
 A department faculty member, Prof. Julie Chen, is co-director of the Nanomanufacturing Center.
 We also host the nationally famous Baseball Research Center and the Modal Analysis Lab.